sahisnu18/Companies-Layoffs-Analysis/README.md

 ### Project Overview

-This data analysis aims to identify trends on companies layoffs around the world during covid pandemic from March 2020 to March 2023
+This data analysis aims to clean the data and present the output properly so we can do exploratory data analysis in the next step.

 ### Data Source